ukiwsz27/ethstaker/staking-glossary.md

 A group of at least 128 [validators](#validator) assigned to validate blocks in each [slot](#slot).
 One of the validators in the committee is the aggregator, responsible for aggregating the signatures of all other validators in the committee that agree on an attestation.
 Not to be confused with [sync committees](#sync-committee).

+## Consensus layer

+TODO

 ## Deposit contract

 The Deposit contract is the **gateway** to Ethereum [Proof of Stake (PoS)](#proof-of-stake-pos) and is managed **through a smart contract** on Ethereum.
 The smart contract accepts any transaction with a minimum amount of 1 ETH and a valid [input data](#input-data).
 Ethereum beacon-nodes listen to the deposit contract and use the input data to credit each validator.

 [_More info on the deposit contract ↗_](getting-started/deposit-process.md)

+## Effectiveness

+The average time it takes for a validator's attestations to be included in the chain.

 ## Epoch

 **1 Epoch = 32 [Slots](#slot)**
 Represents the number of 32 slots (12 seconds) and takes approximately **6.4 minutes.** Epochs play an important role when it comes to the [validator queue](#validator-queue) and [finality](#finalization).

+## Execution layer

+TODO

 ## Finalization